oredaze/dotfiles/README.md

 Log out and in again, then type startx.
 You will most likely have a fully functional setup like mine.

-Or you can manually move everything and set you wallpaper.
+Instead of using the script you can manually move everything and set you wallpaper (no point).

 ## Primary software and dependencies:
 - **Shell:** [zsh](https://github.com/zsh-users/zsh) + zsh-autosuggestions